 What Does a Wasp Look Like?

 All wasps have six legs, two antennae, and pinched midsections.
 However, each species has its own distinct appearance to distinguish them from other stinging insects.
 For example, you can tell most common Mid-Atlantic wasps apart by their size.
-Yellow jackets are the smallest, mud daubers are a little larger, and paper wasps are the biggest of the three.
+Yellow jackets are the smallest (and nastiest), mud daubers are a little larger, and paper wasps are the biggest of the three.

 People often confuse wasps for bees.
 While they have some similarities, these two types of pests have much different temperaments.
 Certain wasp species can be hostile and being able to recognize them on sight is helpful to avoid attacks.
 Check out the following wasp photos to learn more about pest identification and the distinctive characteristics of these insects.